Iceberg external tables (XIHE SQL)

 -

-To use the internal lake mode (AnalyticDB-managed lake storage), you must submit a ticket to enable the lake storage feature.
-For more information, see Lake storage.
+To use the internal lake mode (lake storage managed by AnalyticDB for MySQL), you must submit a ticket to enable the Lake storage feature.

 Background

-Apache Iceberg is an open data lake table format that supports features such as ACID transactions, schema evolution, and partition transforms.
+Apache Iceberg is an open data lake table format that supports features such as ACID transactions and partition transforms.
 Data is stored in Parquet format on OSS, and any Iceberg-compatible compute engine can directly read the data.

-AnalyticDB supports two storage modes.
+AnalyticDB for MySQL supports two storage modes.
 The storage mode is determined when you create a table and cannot be changed afterward:

 |